diodechain/website/index.md

   title:
   heading: Communicate securely <br/>across organizations
   content: |
     You discuss sensitive matters with your team, as well as with trusted advisors outside of your organization.

-    Strict confidentiality in discussions with lawyers, advisors, and consultants is essential for your projects.
+    Strict confidentiality in discussions with lawyers, advisors, and consultants is essential to protect your projects.

+    With Diode, only the people included in the communication have access to the messages.
+It is like having a VPN tunnel between each team member.
   buttons:
   - title: Request Demo
     url: "https://diodedemo.paperform.co/"
   teams:
   - title: Back Office Security
     photo: team/product-development.webp
     alt: Operational Technology
   - title: Remote Teams